 - By Friday, I got up early, did a quick yoga routine, put on makeup, went to a mastermind meeting, and came home to write some more.
 But all I wanted to do was take a nap.

-I slowly began to realized I’d expected to jump right in to a winter daily routine after the New Year.
+I slowly began to realize I’d expected to jump right in to a winter daily routine after the New Year.
 But that’s not what January is for.

 I understood January for the first time while walking the dog the other night.
-I’ve enjoyed the amber glow of the street lights before, but then a breeze blew over me.
+I’ve enjoyed the amber glow of the street lights before, but then a gentle breeze blew over me as I took in that familiar glow.
+My soul instantly recognized the moment as an invitation to slow down.
 I was powerless against its gentle allure.

 “Alright, I surrender” I responded.